GiX007/ml-quickstart-notebooks/docs/ML-Guide.md

 - **Transfer learning** — Patterns learned from one dataset are reused on another related task.

 A quick note: If your business uses customer data to improve services (like recommendations), it’s important to be transparent with users.
 That’s why many websites show “this site uses cookies” popups — they’re letting users know their data helps personalize the experience.

+##  3. Evaluation — What counts as success?

+Once the problem is defined and you have data, the next step is to decide what success looks like.
+This means choosing the right **evaluation metrics**, which depend on the type of problem: classification, regression, or recommendation.

+For example, in an insurance setting, success could mean:

+> *The model must be at least 95% accurate when predicting whether someone is at fault or not.*

+A 95% accurate model might sound good, but the right target depends on the problem.
+For medical cases like predicting heart disease, you’d want much higher accuracy.

+---

+### Key terms for classification problems

+- **False negative** — The model says “negative” when the truth is “positive.”
+  Example: the model misses a pedestrian in self-driving car detection.
+- **False positive** — The model says “positive” when the truth is “negative.”
+  Example: predicting heart disease for someone who doesn’t have it.
+- **True negative** — Correctly predicting “negative.”
+- **True positive** — Correctly predicting “positive.”
+- **Precision** — Out of all positive predictions, how many were correct?
+- **Recall** — Out of all actual positives, how many did the model catch?
+- **F1 score** — Balance of precision and recall (closer to 1 is better).
+- **ROC curve & AUC** — Shows the tradeoff between true positives and false positives.
+AUC = 1.0 means perfect, AUC = 0.5 means random guessing.

+---

+### Metrics for regression problems

+Regression predicts numbers (like house prices).
+The goal is to reduce the gap between predicted and actual values.

+- **MAE (Mean Absolute Error)** — Average size of errors.
+- **RMSE (Root Mean Squared Error)** — Similar to MAE, but larger errors are punished more.

+Example: If a house is predicted at \$300k but really sells for \$200k, RMSE considers this mistake much worse than predicting \$250k.

+---

+### Metrics for recommendation problems

+Recommenders suggest items (like products or movies).
+Here, order matters.

+One common metric:

+- **Precision@k** — Measures accuracy for the top *k* recommendations (e.g., top 5).
+  If only 5 suggestions are shown, it doesn’t matter if the 6th is correct.

+To test recommenders, you can hide part of your historical data, train on the rest, and then see if the system correctly predicts the hidden examples.

+---

+### Summary

+Different problems need different metrics:
+- **Classification** → precision, recall, F1, AUC
+- **Regression** → MAE, RMSE
+- **Recommendation** → precision@k

+At the start, you may not know which metric is perfect for your project.
+But picking one gives you a way to measure progress and judge if your model is “good enough.”

+## 4. Features — What information in your data can the model use?

+Not all data looks the same.
+In machine learning, the term **features** refers to the pieces of information inside the data that the model can use.

+There are three main kinds of features:

+- **Categorical features** — Options that fall into fixed groups.
+  Example: patient’s sex (male/female), or whether someone made a purchase (yes/no).

+- **Continuous (numerical) features** — Numbers that can vary.
+  Example: a person’s average heart rate, or how many times a user logged into a website.

+- **Derived features** — New features created from existing data (also called *feature engineering*).
+  Example: turning login timestamps into “days since last login,” or turning dates into “weekday (yes/no).”

+Almost anything—text, images, audio—can be turned into features, but eventually everything must be represented as numbers before being used by a machine learning model.

+---

+### Things to keep in mind when working with features

+- **Keep them consistent** — Features used during training should look like the features available during real use.
+- **Use expert knowledge** — Subject matter experts often know which features matter most.
+For example, doctors know which health indicators are important for disease prediction.
+- **Focus on useful ones** — If a feature only appears in 10% of your data, it may not help much.
+Prefer features that are well-covered across your dataset.
+- **Beware of “too good” results** — If your model performs perfectly, you may have *data leakage* (where the model is accidentally trained on information that gives away the answer).
+Real-world data is never perfect.

+---

+### Examples

+- A churn prediction model might include a feature like “number of days since last login.”
+If customers who haven’t logged in for 3 weeks are 80% likely to cancel, that’s a useful feature.
+- In real estate, a feature could be the number of bedrooms and bathrooms.
+Houses with 5+ bedrooms and 4+ bathrooms may reliably sell above \$500,000.

+---

+In short, **features are the signals in your data**.
+They don’t have to be exact or perfect, but the quality of your features often determines how well your model can perform.